elamaran619/amazon-quicksight-user-guide/doc_source/set-iam-policy.md

 ## IAM Policy Actions for Unsubscribing from Amazon QuickSight<a name="iam-policy-actions-for-unsubscribing-from-quicksight"></a>

 To allow a user to unsubscribe from Amazon QuickSight, allow the following actions in an IAM policy\.
-Unsubscribing removes all users and data and can't be undone\.
+Unsubscribing removes all users and data, and you can't undo this operation\.
 For more information, see [Canceling Your Amazon QuickSight Subscription and Closing the Account](closing-account.md)\.

 To prevent Amazon QuickSight administrators from unsubscribing from Amazon QuickSight and deleting all users and data, you can deny all users the `quicksight:Unsubscribe` action\.
 Then, if users try to unsubscribe, they get a message to contact their AWS administrator\.